flisnes/Snakes/README.md

 The game allows each player to control their snake by providing a custom player controller script.
 These scripts should follow the provided template and provide the desired logic for controlling the snake's movement.
 The scripts should be named and provided as command-line arguments when running the game.

-Please refer to the `player_controller_template.py` file for an example player controller script.
+Please refer to the `snake_controller_template.py` file for an example snake controller script.

 ## Dependencies